chowden/fullstack-security/README.md

 Some of it may or may not work

-Authenication to Elastic and Kibana certainly doesn't and I'm not sure I can bothered to fix it as it's certainly not for production.
+Authenication to Elastic and Kibana certainly doesn't.
+I'm not sure I can bothered to fix it as it's certainly not for production.